nickc01/WeaverCore/docs_src~/articles/setupRegistry.md

 And, since we added a "Global Settings" object as a feature to the mod's registry, we can now go over to the WeaverCore Settings Menu, and see the global settings the mod has added:

 ![New Global Settings](~/images/newGlobalSettings.gif)

+Now that you know the basics on how WeaverCore works, I can now show you how to add many other new features to the game (new enemies, bosses, scenes, etc)